 Funding and Forking

-The "fast, cheap payments" narrative has not played out well for BCH and BSV.
+On the other hand, the "fast, cheap payments" narrative has not played out well for BCH and BSV.
 This is a highly competitive arena in which dozens if not hundreds of altcoins can claim to be "the best."
 And of course, Bitcoin itself continues to compete in this space via Lightning Network, which we'll cover later.

 While development of Lightning Network made more progress in 2021, due to its stronger privacy features we’ll always have more accurate statistics of on-chain activity.

 A more controversial aspect of the changing nature of bitcoin is the transaction fees.
 Rising fees caused significant frustration for users trying to transact in smaller amounts of value during late 2017 and early 2018, but fees were nearly 0 for the following 2 years due to a variety of factors.
 Lower transaction demand, improved fee estimation algorithms, adoption of segregated witness, transaction batching, and lightning network resulted in more efficient use of block space and less contention for this scarce resource.
 In 2020 we saw demand increase and fees followed suit, but then both demand and fees fell to the floor.

 Bitcoin Data Anchoring